Recurring Saturday Night Live characters and sketches introduced 2007–08: Jean K. Jean

-Jean K. Jean, portrayed by Kenan Thompson, is a black comedian signed by Def Jam France, who speaks perfect English and whose act consists of Americanized urban quips and zings.
+Jean K. Jean, portrayed by Kenan Thompson, is a black comedian signed by Def Jam France, who speaks perfect American English, and whose act consists of Americanized urban quips and zings.
 The punchline of these zings incorporate French words or references.
 Once accomplishing the zing, he shouts "Zut Alors!", stands up, and grooves to a hip-hop beat, waits three seconds and gives the cut-off hand signal (swift hand movement across the neck).
 The music stops sharply on his cue, he sits back down, and shouts "Incroyable!"
 His attire consists of various outfits, but the only stereotypical French items appearing in all of his appearances is a beret and a scarf.
 Jean K. Jean is occasionally introduced as being from Paris but according to one segment he claims to be from Marseille.